-Fain holds a B.S. degree in economics from the University of California at Berkeley and an M.B.A. from the Wharton School of Business at the University of Pennsylvania.
-Fain and his wife, Colleen, have four children and seven extraordinary grandchildren.
+Fain earned his bachelor’s degree in economics from the University of California at Berkeley and an MBA from the Wharton School of Business at the University of Pennsylvania.
+He and his wife, Colleen, have four children and six grandchildren.

 Before being named to his current role in May 2020, Mazloum served as Senior Vice President of Operations at Walt Disney World Resort, overseeing 30 Disney resort hotels as well as premium services, security and transportation operations at the world’s premier vacation destination.

-At Disney Cruise Line, Thomas is responsible for the entire award-winning operation, including the Disney Magic, Disney Wonder, Disney Dream and Disney Fantasy cruise ships, as well as Castaway Cay (Disney’s private island in the Bahamas) and Disney’s Port Canaveral cruise terminal.
+At Disney Cruise Line, Mazloum is responsible for the entire award-winning operation, including the Disney Magic, Disney Wonder, Disney Dream and Disney Fantasy cruise ships, as well as Castaway Cay (Disney’s private island in the Bahamas) and Disney’s Port Canaveral cruise terminal.
 He also oversees the much-anticipated expansion of Disney’s cruise fleet, with three new ships on the horizon, all of them showcasing the immersive family entertainment, enchanting storytelling and service for which Disney is well known.

 Mazloum also leads the team at Disney Vacation Club, the company’s popular vacation-ownership program.
 The club offers a portfolio of 15 themed resorts, from its newest property, Disney’s Riviera Resort, to Aulani, a Disney Resort & Spa in Hawaii, to properties across Walt Disney World Resort, at Disneyland Resort and in Vero Beach, Florida and Hilton Head Island, South Carolina.
 His other responsibilities include Adventures by Disney and National Geographic Expeditions, the company’s guided group travel businesses, as well as Golden Oak, the company’s luxury whole-ownership community of custom homes at Walt Disney World Resort.

-Thomas began his Disney career in 1998 as a hotel director for Disney Cruise Line and was instrumental in launching the Disney Wonder, the second ship in the Disney fleet.
-He later served as general manager of Food & Beverage and Special Events at Epcot.
-Before returning to Disney in 2017, Thomas served as the chief operating officer of Crystal Cruise Line, leading efforts to define “The Crystal Experience,” a concept that would set the bar for luxury vacations, with a focus on nurturing a positive employee culture.
+Mazloum began his Disney career in 1998 as a Hotel Director for Disney Cruise Line and was instrumental in launching the Disney Wonder, the second ship in the Disney fleet.
+He later served as General Manager of Food & Beverage and Special Events at Epcot.
+Before returning to Disney in 2017, he served as the Chief Operating Officer of Crystal Cruise Line, leading efforts to define “The Crystal Experience,” a concept that would set the bar for luxury vacations, with a focus on nurturing a positive employee culture.